heilaaks/snippy/docs/source/development.rst

 ------------

 The instructions are tested with Fedora 30 and Bash shell.
-There are also draft installation instructions for other Linux distributions.
+There are also draft installation instructions for other Linux distributions and Windows.

 .. note::